Deep in the night while everyone slept, five year old Ankar sat on the foot of his bed.

 He walked toward his door.

 Ankar was brave.
 Ankar was scared.
 He was ready to run should that closet door open without him.
+For such an emergency, he left his bedroom door open before he went to bed.
+He would fly like a shot if things turned sour.

 Having crossed the floor, Ankar stood before his closet door.